Parallels/prl-devops-service/docs/catalog.md

 Where:

-* `catalog_id` is the name of the catalog id you want to import, this should not contain spaces, for example test-catalog
+* `catalog_id` is the name of the catalog ID you want to import, this should not contain spaces, for example test-catalog
 * `version` is the version of the catalog you want to import, this can be any
 * `connection` is the connection string to the storage provider, this can be